ORNL-Real-Sim/Real-Twin/README.md

 #### TODO

+* check sumo version if sumo pre-installed on user's device
 * get familiar with input loads (request access to shared local testing files)
 * get familiar with existing visualizations (coordinate with group members and request access to their local files)